-7. Entrant’s total earnings for screenwriting for either film or tv, produced or unproduced, must not exceed $50,000 in the previous 18 months from submission or $250,000 lifetime earnings.
+6. Entrant’s total earnings for screenwriting for either film or tv, produced or unproduced, must not exceed $50,000 in the past 18 months.
 This excludes any prize money from competitions or fellowships and only applies to fund or money transferred in exchange for an option or sale of a script, treatment, idea, intellectual property, or other writing for filming.
 Money earned from acting, directing, producing, or any other film work outside of writing is not included.

-8. Screenplays submitted must not have been previously sold or produced unless said sale or production was completed with no financial gain to the writer.
+7. Screenplays submitted must not have been previously sold or produced unless said sale or production was competed with no financial gain to the writer.

-9. For a submission to be valid it must be accompanied with the appropriate payment based on the submission deadlines.
+8. For a submission to be valid it must be accompanied with the appropriate payment based on the submission deadlines.
 Any scripts over 120 pages will be charged an extra $1 per page at any deadline.

 10. All deadlines are at 11:59pm PST on the date listed.
-Any deadline alteration or promotion of any kind does not make any entry valid of a refund of any kind.
+Any deadline alteration or promotion of any kind does not make any entry valid for a refund of any kind.

 12. There are no refunds for any submitted screenplay.
 Coupons may not be applied to previously submitted scripts.
-Coupons deemed for WeScreenplay coverage may not be used for submission to the contest or addition of coverage to any submission unless explicitly stated or exempted on the coupon or by a WeScreenplay representative via e-mail communication only.
+Coupons deemed for WeScreenplay coverage may not be used for submission to the contest or addition of coverage to any submission unless explicitly stated.

 13. There is no limit on the number of scripts a writer or writing team may submit.

-15. Prizes are awarded per script and teams of writers are expected to divide prizes on their own accord.
+14. Prizes are award per script and teams of writers are expected to divide prizes on their own accord.
 WeScreenplay will send prizes to the writer who submits the project and will in no way be responsible for how the prizes are distributed among the writing teams.

-16. The decision of the judges will be final and cannot be contested in any manner.
-There is no score on a scorecard that guarantees advancement to the next level as advancement will be based on all scores in the competition.
+15. The decision of the judges will be final and cannot be contested in any manner.
+There is no score on a scorecard that guarantees advancement to the next level as advancement will be based on all score in the competition.

 16. Scorecards will be distributed to each script within a week of elimination from the competition, but early distribution does not necessarily indicate placement in the contest.
 Feedback and Coverage will ideally be distributed between 2 and 3 weeks following submission, but this is not guaranteed.
-We only guarantee that coverage will be provided before the quarterfinalist announcement.
+We only guarantee that coverage will be provided before the Semi Finalist Announcement.

-21. Any prize winners will be required to sign an affidavit validating their entry into the contest.
+20. Any prize winners may be required to sign an affidavit validating their entry into the contest.

-24. Any winners may have their name, script title, and picture used for any WeScreenplay promotions or promotions of our sponsors or affiliates.
-25. Former Grand Prize, Second Prize, and Third Prize Winners of the contest may enter so long as it is NOT the same script that won in a previous year.
+23. Former Grand Prize Winners of any WeScreenplay contest may enter so long as it is NOT the same script that won in a previous year.
 Any other placement in former years does not disqualify the script from being entered this year.